DEMONS. DEATH. DELIVERANCE.

-All around there is war but the dark moon is rising once more to spread its light upon the world.
+All around there is war and chaos but the dark moon is rising once more to spread its light upon the world.
 With its power Issa has a chance to stand against the darkness and fight the terrifying evil rising from the Abyss.

 What readers are saying:

 “You seem to have captured the essence of a whole different level of fantasy writing and I can’t wait for the next book!”
 Amazon Reviewer